 The Yorkshire Terrier is a hypoallergenic dog breed.
 They’re low-shedding dogs that have a slower shedding cycle than most dog breeds.
 However, just like how humans will lose hairs, Yorkies will too.
 But considering their petite size, you’ll rarely find strands of hair around the home.

 So how much exactly do Yorkies shed?
 And why do Yorkies shed so much less than other breeds?
-After all not all dog breeds shed the same amount.
-Let’s examine all these excellent questions and dive into the reasons these lap dogs don’t shed much.
+After all, not all dog breeds shed the same amount.
+Let’s dive into the reasons why these lap dogs don’t shed that much.

 RECOMMENDED: 57 Hypoallergenic Dog Breeds

 Table of Contents

 - How Much Do Yorkies Shed?

 Many owners tell me that Yorkies don’t shed.
 It really depends on your definition of shedding.
 If “losing hair” is considered shedding, then Yorkies will shed.
 It’s just that these small dogs shed so little that it’s quite difficult to notice.

 Nearly all dogs will shed to a certain extent, some more than others.
 And while Yorkies don’t shed as much as a Corgi, they aren’t a hairless dog breed that has no fur to shed.
 That being said, here are the reasons why these dogs “don’t shed much.”